 Are you looking for a low-cost way to spay or neuter your pet?

-At AFV, we’re dedicated to helping our community maintain a sustainable pet population so we offer easy access to high quality, low cost spay/neuter services
+At Animal Friends of the Valleys, we are dedicated to helping our community maintain a sustainable pet population so we offer easy access to high quality, low cost spay/neuter services.

 |Cryptorchid: $30-$80||Pregnant $40|

 Tuesday, Wednesday, Thursday & Saturday by appointment only

 Low cost vaccinations and microchipping for $20 are also available from 10 a.m. to 1 p.m.
 Please call for an appointment: 951-674-SPAY